In This Article

 How to Propagate Succulent Offsets

-As they grow, many plants reproduce by growing offsets, baby plants that grow from the base of the mother plant.
-Aloe, agave, Haworthias, mother-of-thousands, and Sempervivum (also called hen-and-chicks) all produce offsets that are easy to remove and replant.
+As they grow, many plants reproduce by growing offsets—baby plants that grow from the base of the mother plant.
+Aloe vera, Agave Americana, Haworthia, Kalanchoe daigremontiana (Mother of Thousands), and Sempervivum (Hen and Chicks) all produce offsets that are easy to remove and replant.

-Offsets can be removed one by one, or—as is often the case with haworthias and sempervivum— they grow several offsets at once, eventually filling the pot with a clump of plants.
-These clumps can be gently divided and replanted to create several smaller containers with several rosettes.
+Offsets can be removed one by one, or—as is often the case with Haworthia and Sempervivum— they grow several offsets at once, eventually filling the pot with a clump of plants.
+These clumps can be gently divided and replanted to create smaller containers with several rosettes.
 Alternatively, offsets may be removed and replanted one at a time as they grow.

-Step 1: For each of the offsets you plan to remove, fill an appropriately-sized container with succulent soil or another well-draining soil mix.
+For each of the offsets that you plan to remove, fill an appropriately-sized container with succulent soil or another well-draining soil mix.

 If the plant is a large clump of many offsets, you may need to carefully remove the plant from the pot and loosen the roots and soil with your fingers to separate the offsets you’d like to remove.